Life is Mine to Create

 Continually Learning

-In the process, I’ve made connections, joined groups, left groups, and made decisions about notlife of freedom only what I will or won’t talk about, but what I will or won’t listen too.
+In the process, I’ve made connections, joined groups, left groups, and made decisions about not only what I will or won’t talk about, but what I will or won’t listen too.
 The world is full of noise, and I allowed the noise to drown out what was important for far too long.
 I took longer to break my goals down into manageable pieces, or to even recognize they could be broken down.

 I also learned a valuable lesson.
 You get where you need to go when the time is right.
 If you try to get there before you’re ready, you won’t be able to sustain it because you failed to take the steps that would give you the tools you needed to stand on the mountaintop without falling, and look at the next one with enough confidence to at least take the first step.
 If you haven’t conquered the fears and insecurities by the time you reach the top of that first mountain, they’ll send you rolling back down to the bottom before you even realize it’s happening.